This is NOT Reducing-Center Victory Conditions

 other such player, or to share a draw (between all such players).

-In such games, the tournament director shall secretly determine a time-of-day or final-game-year
+For time-limited tournament games, the tournament director shall secretly determine a time-of-day or final-game-year

 after which any games still being played will be declared to be draws that include all survivors.